orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### Will there be an airdrop?

 There are no current plans for an airdrop in the traditional sense.
-Instead, we will be exploring sale discounts / incentives / other benefits for engaged and long-term-oriented users / community members.
+Instead, prePO will be exploring sale discounts / incentives / other benefits for engaged and long-term-oriented users / community members.

 ### What is the total supply of PPO?